cpfaff/Open-Science-Thesis/README.md

 ### Affidavit

-You can set up a predefined affidavit using one single command.
+You can print out a predefined affidavit using one single command.

 ```latex
 \makeaffidavit